nicolas-tku/RDBEScore/README.md

 icesRDBES
 =========

-icesRDBES Provides functions to work with the Regional DataBase Estimation System (RDBES)
+icesRDBES Provides functions to work with the Regional DataBase and Estimation System (RDBES)

 icesRDBES is implemented as an [R](https://www.r-project.org) package and